abhisheknair10/IDD-Final-Project/README.md

 All of this code is stored in [app.js](https://github.com/abhisheknair10/IDD-Final-Project/blob/main/server/app.js) in this GitHub repository.

-Since we are using the Express framework, we need to install it using the command:
+The [Express](https://expressjs.com) framework is Node.js compatible framework to create and serve REST API endpoint requests created by clients.
+Hence, we need to install it using the command:

 ```bash
 npm install express